PhilippW94/mongodb-atlas-demo-cluster-setup/README.md

 * Once the Cluster is up and running you can proceed to the generation of a workload on the cluster

 ## ![2](https://github.com/PhilippW94/Kafka_POV/blob/main/images/2b.png) Generate Workload on Cluster
-_Uses robbertkauffmans script for [slow running queries](https://github.com/robbertkauffman/mdb-slow-running-queries)._
+_Uses robbertkauffmans script for [slow running queries](https://github.com/robbertkauffman/mdb-slow-running-queries)._ This script can also be found in this repo in _RealmFunction.js_.

 We will generate a workload on the cluster which makes use of the sample data set provided by MongoDB Atlas.
 The workload itself is originating from a Realm function triggered every minute.
 * In the cluster overview, click on the **...** button and select "Load Sample Dataset"